simonhicks/csv-utils/README.md

 $ cat test-data/sales.csv | format -s , -S \| | columns -s \| location\|amount | format -s \| -S , | table
 ```

+Since you'll usually want to use the same field separator for each command in a chain, you can also
+define the field separator by setting the `CSV_UTILS_SEPARATOR` environment variable.
+Using `-s`
+will always take precedence though.

 ## Installation

 These are just bash scripts, so all you have to do is clone this repo and add the bin folder to your